COMBINE-lab/pyroe/docs/source/converting_quants.rst

     --output-structure OUTPUT_STRUCTURE
                           The structure that U,S and A counts should occupy in the output matrix.
     --output-format OUTPUT_FORMAT
-                          The format in which the output should be written, one of {'loom', 'h5ad', 'zarr', 'csvs'}.
+                          The format in which the output should be written, one of {'zarr', 'loom', 'csvs', 'h5ad'}.
+    --geneid-to-name GENEID_TO_NAME
+                          A 2 column tab-separated list of gene ID to gene name mappings.
+Providing this file will project gene IDs to gene names in the output.